hozhai/junta-robotica/README.md

 ---

-Feel free to open up pull requests if you happen to find and fix unintended behavior, this includes bugs, glitches, unexpected behavior, typos, etc.
+Feel free to open up issues or pull requests if you happen to find and fix unintended behavior, this includes bugs, glitches, unexpected behavior, typos, etc.

 ---